Skip to Content

 Understanding Throw Ratio and Throw Distance

 All projectors have something called a throw ratio.
-The throw ratio is a property of your projector which you can use to calculate how large an image your projector will produce.
+The throw ratio is a property of your projector that you can use to calculate how large an image your projector will produce.

 The throw distance of your projector depends on where you place it.
 Throw distance is the distance between your projector and the screen it’s casting an image on.

-The throw distance of your projector is technically up to you, as you can place it where you choose to.
+The throw distance of your projector is technically up to you, as you can place it where you choose.
 For reasons that will become clear later in this article, projectors will have a minimum throw distance.

 I recommend checking your owner’s manual to see what your projector’s recommended or minimum throw distance is.
 Like with the projector’s throw ratio, this will be different between makes and models.